hmahdavifar/gtp-controller/README.rst

                        |     |                                         |       |                            |
                        |      ------------------------------------------       |                            |
                        --------------------------------------------------------------------------------------
                   SGW VM with OVS.
-VM PGW with OVS.                  odl VM with opendaylight.
+VM DPGW with OVS.                  odl VM with opendaylight.

 :
   7. on sgw VM run sgw.py. it's job is to make network topology on mininet, bring up ovs bridges and configure gtp tunnel port.